j-siderius/Siemens-LOGO-Python-Client/README.md

 2. Install dependencies (optionally in a virtual environment) using `pip install -r requirements.txt`

 - The WebUser of the LOGO Web Interface needs to have a password set.
 This can be configured through the Siemens Soft Comfort LOGO programming software.
-- The unofficial REST API is tested for (Analog) Inputs, (Analog) Outputs, Motor In/Outputs and Variable Memory types.
+- The unofficial API is tested for (Analog) Inputs, (Analog) Outputs, Motor In/Outputs and Variable Memory types on a Siemens LOGO!
+8.3 PLC.
 Other functions might be supported but remain untested.
 - Outputs can only be set while a program is running on the Siemens LOGO PLC.
 - If a program needs to be started from the Python script, a Network Input can be added to the LOGO program (e.g. VariableMemory address 0) which can be used to Enable the program.
 By running `setVariable("VM0", '1')`, the program can be started and by running `setVariable("VM0", '0')` the program can be 'stopped'.
 There is no direct implementation to RUN and STOP the program fully.